comfocus/ontology/README.md

 We welcome contributions and feedback from the community.
 If you encounter any issues or have suggestions for improvements, please use the [Issues](https://github.com/comfocus/ontology/issues) section of this repository to report them.
 Here's how you can get involved:
 - **Create a New Issue:** Report bugs, request features, or suggest enhancements by opening a new issue.
 - **Follow the Discussion:** Engage in ongoing discussions around existing issues and contribute your insights.
 - **Submit Pull Requests:** If you would like to contribute directly to the development of the ontology, feel free to fork the repository, make changes, and submit a pull request.
-Please ensure that your contributions adhere to the guidelines provided in the `CONTRIBUTING.md` file (if available).
+Please ensure that your contributions adhere to the guidelines provided in the `CONTRIBUTING.md` file.

 ## Contact and Support